-At its plenary session on 15 April at 13.00, the Government adopted a decree repealing the restrictions on movement to and from the Uusimaa Region.
+On 15 April at 13.00, the Government adopted a decree repealing the restrictions on movement to and from the Uusimaa Region.
 The decree entered into force immediately.
 Other measures and restrictions to limit the epidemic and protect the population remain in force.